BAM-PFA/guerrillatv/_pages/essays.md

   </div>
   <div class="col-md-8 text-right">
     <h2>Steve Seid</h2>
     <p>Steve Seid is the former video curator at BAMPFA and has written extensively on video art, guerrilla video, and activist art practice.
-He coordinated the donation of TVTV's video and paper archives to BAMPFA and is the author of a forthcoming definitive history of the <strong>Ant Farm</strong> art collective, in addition to co-author of a retrospective exhibition catalogue (2004) of Ant Farm's work with Constance Lewallen.</p>
+He coordinated the donation of TVTV's video and paper archives to BAMPFA and is the author of a forthcoming definitive history of <strong>Ant Farm's</strong> iconic conceptual art piece <a href="https://www.moma.org/collection/works/107284"><i>Media Burn</i></a>, in addition to co-author of a retrospective exhibition catalogue (<i>Ant Farm: 1968-1978</i>, 2004) of Ant Farm's work with Constance Lewallen.</p>
   </div>
 </div>